-Exotropia occurs when there is an imbalance in the eye muscles or when there is a signaling problem between the brain and the eye.
+Exotropia occurs when an imbalance in the eye muscles or a signaling problem between the brain and the eye.
 Sometimes a health problem, such as cataracts or a stroke, can cause this to occur.
 The condition can also be inherited.

 About 30 percent of children with strabismus have a family member with this condition.
-When no family history, diseases, or conditions can be identified, doctors are unsure what causes a strabismus such as exotropia.
+When no family history, diseases, or conditions can be identified, doctors are unsure what causes strabismus, such as exotropia.

 Diagnosis of exotropia

 Diagnosis is usually based on family history and vision tests.
-An ophthalmologist or optometrist, doctors who specialize in eye problems, are better equipped to diagnose this disorder.
+An ophthalmologist or optometrist, doctors specializing in eye problems, are better equipped to diagnose this disorder.